IoTPanic/pixelpusher/README.md

 The device which is similar to a DMX "controller" has many properties which are stored within the database that will change how it operates in the system and are a mutatable resource within the API.
 Each device represents a piece of hardware, or in some cases connector software which that uses the pixel pusher control protocol as well as the pixels lighting protocol in order to operate.
 All communication to these devices is handled over UDP.

-`id` - The SQL ID that will be used to refrence the device numerically.
+`id` - The SQL ID that will be used to reference the device numerically.

 `long_id` - A long ID for a device.

-`name` - Human readbale name.
+`name` - Human readable name.

 `hostname` - IP or domain to reach the device.